 3. Meet federal and state mandates for academic standards

 As a national program, Journeys in Film uses the national Mid-Continent Research for Education and Learning (McRel ) standards system.
 New common core standards are available for each title.
 Educators can easily identify and align the corresponding subject-area standards for their states with the delineated standards provided in each Journeys in Film lesson plan.
-Aligning our lessons with the new common core standards is underway.
+Our lesson plans are aligned with common core standards.

 4. Provide professional development and interdisciplinary curricular options

 Journeys in Film offers professional-development workshops to ensure effective integration of program materials into various educational formats.
 Custom-designed workshops include a needs assessment interview to determine the best approach for your organization.
-Workshop content options include: 1) Global Education 101: What is it, and why is it important?; 2) Effective use of film that reinforces core academic skills building in reading, writing, math, science, social sciences and the arts.
+Workshop content options include: 1) Global Education 101: What is it, and why is it important?; 2) Effective use of film that reinforces core academic skills building in reading, writing, math, science, social sciences and the arts; 3) Film-specific and theme-based content.

 5. Present developmentally appropriate and culturally sensitive material